gbattistel/GBiOSUsePrivatePod/README.md

 # Troubleshooting
 Due that we are using private repositories we could run into authentication errors.
 If that's the case:
 1) Check the defined repo url in your .podspec file (spec.source)
 2) To validate the spec.source, just copy the url and try to clone it.
-If you are able to clone that repo, that means that your Github setup is ok.
+If you are able to clone that repo, it means that your Github setup is ok.
 3) If you have problems cloning the repo, just setup an SSH key: https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent